 What is foster care?

-A foster home is a temporary home where a homeless pet can stay until they are old enough, and/or healthy enough for spay/neuter surgery, or there is room for them at one of our three Adoption Centers.
-We also bring pets recovering from injuries or those that have special needs, into a foster home so that they can avoid the stress of the Adoption Centers.
-Juliet's House has a network of several foster homes that regularly work with us, but we are always in need of more.
-We have no permanent facility, so the number of animals we can take in depends directly upon the number of foster homes we have available.
-Simply put, the more volunteers we have fostering homeless pets, the more lives we can save!
+A foster home is a temporary home that helps prepare a homeless animal for adoption.
+It gives them a comfortable place to stay until they are old enough and/or healthy enough for adoption.
+With no permanent facility, we rely on a network of foster homes to keep the animals in our care and help them prepare for their forever home.
+The number of animals we can take in depends directly upon the number of foster homes we have available.
+Therefore, the more volunteers we have fostering homeless pets, the more lives we can save!